ChrisPenner/rasa/docs/Building-An-Extension.md

 `rangeDo` which discards return values resulting in just `BufAction ()`.

 As we discovered earlier `rangeDo` takes a function over a range, which we've defined as `copier`.
-The next line `str <- getRange r` uses a rasa command `getRange` which just gets the text of a specific range from the buffer.
+The next line `txt <- getRange r` uses a rasa command `getRange` which just gets the text of a specific range from the buffer.
-There's a trick though, the text which comes out is actually a `YiString` which comes from the `Yi.Rope` library, we need to convert it to a string using `asString` so we can write it to file.
-We can do this by viewing it through the provided `asString` lens.
-Or you could `import qualified Yi.Rope as Y` and use `Y.toString`.
-On the next line we just append the text to the `copy-pasta.txt` file.
+There's a trick though, the text which comes out is actually a `YiString` which comes from the `Yi.Rope` library, we need to convert it to a string from the rope so we'll use `Y.toString` from the rope library so we can write it to file.
+We then append the text to the `copy-pasta.txt` file.

 Let's try it out.
 Hopefully it builds for you and you can test it out by moving the cursor around and pressing 'y' to write out the current character to the